EcsRx/ecsrx.unity/docs/systems.md

 The `StartSystem` method will be triggered when the system has been added to the executor, and the `StopSystem` will be triggered when the system is removed.

+#### EventReactionSystem<T>

+This is a custom implementation of the IManualSystem which acts as a shorthand way of waiting for an event then once it occurs running some logic based purely upon the logic within that event.
+(However you can override it a bit to provide additional entities outside of the group if needed).